top of page

 So, we are going to set aside some of the more in-depth quality control discussions for another day and focus on some basics, such as packaging, delivery method, and what nutrients, types, and amounts you should look for.

 Next up is the delivery format.
 The chewable and gummy formats are not really suitable for prenatal vitamins.
 There is simply no way to fit enough of the nutrients, in their proper forms, needed for a healthy pregnancy into a chewable or gummy.
-You will be missing a lot of essential nutrients.
-Liquids are a poor choice because many vitamins are unstable when left in a liquid solution and break down, resulting in a loss of nutrients.
+You will be missing many essential nutrients.
+Liquids are a poor choice because many vitamins are unstable when left in a water-based liquid solution and break down, resulting in a loss of nutrients.
 The best choices for prenatal vitamins are powders, tablets, and capsules.
 Avoid one-a-day products as they are either going to be using poor forms of nutrients, lack adequate amounts, or be missing key ingredients like choline.
+As much as a one a day prenatal vitamin sounds great, it's just not an option if you want to get enough of the nutrients you need in forms that are well utilized by the body.

 Capsules and tablets might be boring, but your health is too important to leave to candy.